 Cons

-• Deficient on heavy snow and ice.
+• Deficient on heavy snow.

 • Increased rolling resistance affects fuel consumption.